 I have known (in the past) people investing with money that they are reliant on, and I would dissuade anyone from regarding this as a guaranteed income; well, at least until they are established and confident anyway.

-Mindset will be discussed in the next chapter and it is important to keep your mind as clear as possible in all aspects of your personal life, if you wish for your trading to be at its best.
+Mindset will be discussed in the next chapter of Betfair trading techniques and it is important to keep your mind as clear as possible in all aspects of your personal life, if you wish for your trading to be at its best.

 Timing, Speed, Efficiency